jamesmoonusa/Challenge_2/README.md

 3. Original VBA run time has significally reduced.
 [2017 Origianl VBA](https://github.com/jamesmoonusa/Challenge_2/blob/main/VBA_2017_Original.PNG) **VS** [2017 Refactored VBA](https://github.com/jamesmoonusa/Challenge_2/blob/main/VBA_Challenge_2017.PNG), [2018 Original VBA](https://github.com/jamesmoonusa/Challenge_2/blob/main/VBA_2018_Original.PNG) **VS** [2018 Refactored VBA](https://github.com/jamesmoonusa/Challenge_2/blob/main/VBA_Challenge_2018.PNG)
 ### Summary for Refactoring
 - Refactoring code would be improve the code in many ways such as efficiency, clarity, readability and so on.
 - **BUT** refactoring code can consmue lots of time and effort to improve, and the improvement might not effective as much as expected.
 For example a Macro runs 1 sec, and after spending days on the code Macro runds now 0.5 sec.
-Saving 0.5 Sec was worth to do as spending **days**?
+Saving 0.5 Sec was worth to do as spending **DAYS**?
 The answer could be depends on cases, but definielty this should be one of factor that need to be consider when we do **Refactoring**

 ### Summary for our VBA
 - There was a signficant time reduce as refactoring Origianl VBA code.